astoreyai/ai_scientist/tutorials/05_complete_workflow/README.md

 phq9_8wk,PHQ-9 score at 8 weeks,continuous,0-27,higher=more depressed
 ```

-**✓ Checkpoint**: De-identified data and dictionary ready for public sharing.
+**Checkpoint**: De-identified data and dictionary ready for public sharing.

 ---